-If you are noticing warning signs that an aging loved one is no longer a safe or reliable driver, don’t hesitate.
-Try these tips to handle this emotionally charged and difficult issue.
+Do not hesitate if you are noticing warning signs that an aging loved one is no longer a safe or reliable driver, such as straddling lanes, excessive nervousness, getting lost while driving, and sudden, unnecessary stops or accelerations.
+Use these tips to address this emotionally charged and difficult issue with tact.

 - Approach the subject respectfully and at the best time of day for your loved one.
-Ask if it’s a good time to sit down and talk about something that’s been on your mind lately.
+Ask if it is a good time to sit down and talk about something that has been on your mind lately.

-- Bring up the issue of driving while you express care and concern for how difficult it must be to even talk about it.
+- Bring up the issue of unsafe driving while expressing care and concern for how difficult it must be to even talk about it.
 If your loved one resists the subject, gently insist that it must be addressed.

-- Promise that you will do what you can to help improve their driving and keep them mobile.
+- Promise that you will do whatever you can to help improve their driving and keep them mobile.

-- If the doctor determines that your loved one is no longer safe behind the wheel, present a strong, united front with them on the issue of giving up the car keys.
+- If the doctor determines that your loved one is no longer safe behind the wheel, present a strong, united front with them regarding “driving retirement.”
 Be gentle yet firm and focus on the importance of keeping your loved one and other members of the community safe.

 - Research alternative forms of transportation in your loved one’s community.
 Options may be limited in smaller towns and rural areas, but family members, friends, neighbors or church members may be willing to help provide a lift here and there.
 Local transit resources, public transportation and ride-sharing services are excellent alternatives for seniors who are still capable of planning outings, sticking to a schedule and navigating their community.
 Be careful about promising to personally provide all rides on the condition that they agree to stop driving, though.
-Errands, doctor’s appointments and outings can add up to become a huge commitment both time-wise and financially.
+Errands, doctor’s appointments and outings can add up to become a costly and time-intensive commitment.

 - Try to present transportation alternatives in an encouraging way that allows your loved one to maintain as much autonomy as possible.
-Work with them to find different options that can help them maintain their schedule and lifestyle as much as possible.
+Work with them to find different options that can help them maintain their existing schedule and lifestyle.

-Driving cessation is always a contentious topic, but the earlier it is addressed, the better.
+Driving cessation is a contentious topic for many families, but the earlier it is addressed, the better.
 Do your best to approach your loved one with understanding, but don’t be afraid to stand your ground.
 Acting on this concern after an accident occurs is akin to applying sunscreen after one has already gotten sunburned—it might minimize the risk for future injury, but the damage has already been done.